fhildeb/lukso-node-guide/6-blockchain-clients/11-peer-discovery.md

 sudo apt install build-essential
 ```

-Get the newest build from `no-ip`.
+Get the newest build from NO-IP.
 Do not use any beta tools that may be advertised as current version and sick to stable software releases.
 As of May 2023, `Version 2.1.9-1` is the latest stable release.

 Move into the source directory: